ShiDdos/PC-BSoD-Joke/README.md

 ## Usage:

-- a simple bsod with windows startup
+- Simple Blue Screen of Death with windows startup

-- you can exe with modules like pyinstaller etc if you want
+- Please do not run it on your own computer!

-- please do not run it on your own computer!
+- You can exe with modules like pyinstaller etc if you want

 - If you don't want windows startup, you can delete the codes from line 5 to line 12 (including 5 and 12)